Map Data To Graph

 Map data files to vertex type or edge type

 In this step, you link (map) a data file to a target vertex type or edge type.
 The mapping can be many-to-many, which means one data file can map to multiple vertex and/or edge types, and multiple data files can map to the same vertex or edge type.
-Click the map data file to vertex or edge button map file to ve to enter map data file to vertex or edge mode.
+Click the map data file to vertex or edge button to enter map data file to vertex or edge mode.

 First, click the data file icon.